aamodpant15/deep_backup/README.md

 # deep_backup
 An single click backup program

 This program recreates a single click backup system like iCloud, or similar.
-This can be done easily with a `cp` command, but for me, who takes local backups quite often, typing it in becomes cumbersome.
+This can be done with the `cp` command, but for me, who takes local backups quite often, typing in the paths becomes cumbersome.
+Manually copying folders is also slow, with the system prompting for each file that already exists.
+The Unix terminal command `cp -r` automates this, and this wrapper program makes it even simpler, by setting default origin and destinations.

 ## Steps for use:
 Look out for the two `"CHANGE ME"` strings.
 Replace those with the pathnames of your origin and destination folders.
 Remember to escape characters as required by Python, and the Terminal.
 I suggest set them to copy your innermost folder you need to backup regularly.
 To strike a balance between speed and convenience.